people-of-norway/A-public-test-repo/README.md

 # A-public-test-repo
-A public repository for testing
+This is a public test repository

 This is a test repository for the PoN group